Superflows-AI/docs/docs/getting-started/build-copilot.md

 ### Bulk action selection

 You can also change these in bulk by either the 'tab' the Actions belong to, or by the type of the HTTP request.
+When getting started, you may want to bulk deselect all actions and then select only those you are most interested in testing.

 More details about this functionality can be found on the [configuration page of the documentation](../category/configuration/)

-For now, we'll continue to testing in the playground.
+With your API Spec uploaded and actions selected, continue to testing in the playground.